 If you’ve had remote roles in the past, be sure to shout about these and emphasize how you were able to manage yourself and your workload to deliver on time.

 6. Follow with your education

 After your employment section comes your education.
 Again, this should be in reverse chronological order, starting with your most recent qualification at the top.

 List everything from degrees down to GCSEs (if you’ve got the space), adding your grades and the subjects you studied.
 At this stage, you might also want to go into more detail about any relevant modules or vocational qualifications you’ve done that are helpful to the role.

 Finally, your hobbies and interests section is optional and you only need to add this if you don’t have much experience or your hobbies are really relevant to the role you’re applying for.
 For example, writing for your own blog or editing your own photos on Photoshop are good hobbies to add.

 However, you don’t need to include this only to say you love socializing, reading books and listening to music as they won’t add any value to your application.
 Including this section unnecessarily will take up vital space that could be used to prove why you’re great for the role.

-Guest post by Andrew Fennell, the founder of CV writing advice website StandOut CV – he is a former recruitment consultant and contributes careers advice to websites like Business Insider, The Guardian and FastCompany.
+Guest post by Andrew Fennell, the writer for Assignyourwriter, the founder of CV writing advice website StandOut CV – he is a former recruitment consultant and contributes careers advice to websites like Business Insider, The Guardian and FastCompany.